 My dad was diagnosed with dementia in 2011.
 This gave my family and I a steep learning curve, and greater understanding of what this disease is all about.
 Seeing my dad deteriorate from the person I grew up with lead to me to co-founding the Bondi2Berry Ride to Remember in 2016.
 The awareness and fundraising we achieve allows the community to learn about dementia and to feel comfortable talking about dementia.
 Our events fund research for a cure for dementia and I am extremely proud of what we have achieved so far, and look forward to growing our charity into the future.

-Nicole (Vice President + Marketing and Events)
+Vice President + Marketing and Events

-My personal experience has opened my eyes and is why I continue to do Bondi2Berry, and did the Bondi2Brighton and Bondi2BlueMtns rides, and I am part of the Committee.
-I hope we can not only help find a cure for this insidious disease, but raise understanding and empathy in the community to help those with Dementia live rich and fulfilling lives.
+My beautiful healthy mum, Dianne Stanners, was diagnosed with Alzheimer’s in early 2016 and sadly passed away in October 2020 at the age of 76.
+It is soul destroying to watch what this insidious disease does to someone you love and the challenges it brings to their carers and families.
+That is why I rode the first Bondi2Berry and am on part of the Committee.
+I hope we can not only help find a cure but raise understanding and empathy in the community to help those with Dementia live rich and fulfilling lives.

 My grandad suffered from dementia in his later years and it was extremely tough on the entire family.
 Thankfully it never stopped him from smiling, enjoying the chats and insisting he should be getting back to the electrical shop he managed until he was 80 years old!